Hayes Raleigh ~ Lympstone, Devon.

 Client : Private.

-Hayes Raleigh is Grade II listed and a large private house situated in Lympstone, East Devon.
+Hayes Raleigh is a Grade II listed house situated in Lympstone, East Devon.
 Formerly known as Lympstone Rectory, it was remodelled in the 1700’s from a previous older house on the site.

 We were asked to clean up the bricks and stone for re-use and then re-build it back to its original state.

 The mortar we used was natural hydraulic lime incorporating a local red sand which proved to be a good match for the original mortar.

 Once the gate opening was set out and up to its correct height, the archway was re-instated.

 Because one of the gate piers remained on the opposite side of the entrance we had no difficulty in replicating the detail in the brickwork.

 And that’s another brick in the wall.